Do’s and Don’ts of Design Registration

 After 1883, a mechanism for allocating a unique number to registered designs was introduced.
 This one replaced the earlier “Diamond” registrations.
 When employed, such Registered numbers (Rd No….) provide an exact date for the initial production of a design.

-These designs may then be produced in large quantities for as long they were required or in style, therefore dates given by numerals merely indicate the oldest possible date of production for an object.
+These designs may then be produced in large quantities for as long they are required or in style; therefore, dates given by numerals merely indicate the oldest possible date of production for an object.
 Many of the statistics would have only been utilized for a short period and so do provide a useful reference because design advancements have always been a driving force in industrial civilizations.

 These rough estimates of the first numbers issued each year might be used to estimate the start year of manufacture.